CityOfNewYork/nyco-patterns/src/utilities/track/track.md

 p Additionally, the script will add the path name to the <code>event</code>.
 For example, the <code>event</code> for the sample click tracking demo on this page is set to "sample-event" so the script will prepend "track" which is the <code>window.location.path</code>.
 It would then pass "track/sample-event" to Webtrends and Google Analytics.

-p Below are examples of passing events to the tracking methods directly;
+Below are examples of passing events to the tracking methods directly;

 p
   div class='code-block'